 The division cherishes our partnership with the DC Veterans Administration Medical Center under the leadership of Samir S. Patel, MD, and Ravinder K. Wali, MD at the Inova Fairfax.
 This relationship has been instrumental to many accomplishments of the division.

 The division is committed to education and training the next generation of scientists and clinicians.
 Our fellowship program is one of the largest and best in the country and provides unparalleled teaching in all aspects of Nephrology in a most collegial environment.
 Our Fellows and Faculty won the “NephMadness”, an international competition that tests their perception and knowledge in nephrology and hypertension- a remarkable feat.
-The fellowship has grown under the leadership of Scott D Cohen MD from 5 to 7 fellows in 2020.

 At GW, the Division of Kidney Diseases and Hypertension has always been one of the strongest divisions in the department of medicine since its inception and the tradition of progressive renal medicine that continues at GW today.
 Under the leadership of Dean Barbara L Bass MD and Chairman Alan G Wasserman MD, the Division continues to grow and aspires to discover new therapies for kidney disease and provide the best evidence-based cutting-edge comprehensive treatment to our patients.
 Our mission is to train the next generation of nephrologists with strong fundamental knowledge and confident clinical skills that makes them stand out among their peers.